amieiro/server-scripts/README.md

 This project contains a set of scripts useful for handling Linux servers.

-Currently there is only 1 script, which allows to automatically move LAMP websites (WordPress, Magento, Laravel,...) between servers.
+Currently there is only 2 scripts, which allows:
+* move a LAMP site between servers.
+* remove a LAMP site in a server.

+LAMP site: WordPress, Laravel, Symfony, Magento,...

 ## Scripts

 ### Move LAMP between servers

-This script move LAMP projects (WordPress/Magento/Laravel,...) between different Linux Servers.
+This script move LAMP site (WordPress, Laravel, Symfony, Magento,...) between different Linux Servers.

 Execute this script on the destination machine with root privileges.
 If you